 - Menopause: Menopause usually occurs between ages 48 and 52.
 The onset of hot flashes, extreme mood swings, insomnia, hair loss, uncontrollable weight gain, skin changes, vaginal dryness, decreased sex drive, the fear of osteoporosis, breast cancer, and heart disease all are a part of American women’s experience.

 - PMS: PMS is a condition that affects over 80% of women in the United States but is undiagnosed by most physicians.
 Most physicians recognize the 5% of women who suffer from severe PMS.
 Severe depression, irritability, and mood swings during the last two weeks of the menstrual cycle can interfere with a woman’s ability to function at home and work.

 - Sexual Dysfunction: Sexual Dysfunction is not uncommon.
 It is not surprising that with so many stressors in life, many of us have very little desire or energy for sex.

 - Stress and Survival: Many of us face stress on a regular basis.
 It is difficult to maintain a stress-free life given the numerous demands and challenges that confront us each day.

 - Stress and Weight Gain: Chronic stress puts a tremendous strain on the body.
 Chronic stress and elevated cortisol levels have been specifically linked to increased abdominal fat.

 - Vaginal Dryness and Pain: Vaginal dryness affects one in three menopausal women.
-Lack of vaginal moisture can have a greatly impact a woman’s sex life, self-confidence and relationships.
+Lack of vaginal moisture can have greatly impacted a woman’s sex life, self-confidence, and relationships.